dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/run-results-json.md

 <VersionBlock firstVersion="1.8">

-There are three attributes related to the `applied` state in the run_results.json (to complement unique_id):
+The run_results.json includes three attributes related to the `applied` state that complement `unique_id`:

 - `compiled`: Boolean entry of the node compilation status (`False` after parsing, but `True` after compiling).
 - `compiled_code`: Rendered string of the code that was compiled (empty after parsing, but full string after compiling).